 - Share your thoughts, but be thoughtful about it.

 - Choose LinkedIn Premium.

-As you start using it often, you will, learn more techniques.
+As you start using it often, you will learn more techniques.

 LinkedIn is a professional platform where people mostly connect for professional work and less for fun.
-So a profile with least details on your whereabouts will never let people trust you.
+So a profile with the least details on your whereabouts will never let people trust you.

 Since your profile is the face any professional would see, it better be the best so they can trust.
 If your profile is not well built, neither the brands will approach you nor any professionals would like to connect further.

 2] Share your thoughts, but be thoughtful about it.

 LinkedIn isn’t a regular social media where you can fuss about anything.
 The environment is professional and business-oriented.
 Its the professionals hearing you, and if you are speaking about which is around profession or business, chances are you will gain more traction on LinkedIn, and influence more people.